13 Apr A Netball Guide For 2017

 The 2017 netball season brings all new and improved Asics netball shoes to the market,and can be found at your nearest Athletes Foot or Rebel Sport.
 But how does footwear make a difference to the player?
 When it comes to lower limb injures, recent research by Sports Medicine Journal has shown that the most common injury (86%) for netball players affected the ankle.A huge 67% of those being lateral ligament sprains, and a further 10% being fractures to the ankle or foot.
 Wearing the correct footwear is important in reducing your risks when it comes to playing netball.

-What shoe is right for you?
+What shoe is right for you

-To begin there is 3 different foot types: Neutral, Pronated and Supernated.
+To begin there are 3 different foot types: Neutral, Pronated and Supernated.
 Finding out which category you fit into can be tricky.The Podiatrists at Blue Mountains Podiatry are highly trained foot professionals that can easily assess and identify what specific foot type you have.

 Asics GEL-Netburner 18: The Asics Netburner has been the brands staple and longest selling netball shoe, and for good reason.
 The Netburner offers fantastic heel and torsional support that comforts and stabilises the heel, ankle and mid-foot while still allowing a good range of pivot movement in the forefoot.
 This is the shoe for players that have a flat or pronating foot, wear ankle guards or have a history of ankle injuries.